Abdelali-IT-Engineer/Ramadan/README.md

 For additional information and detailed usage instructions, refer to the documentation.

 ## Contact Information
-For questions, feedback, or support, please reach out to us:
+For questions, feedback, or support, please reach out to us

-Email: abdelalisaaid120123@gmail.com

 ## Acknowledgments
 We would like to express our gratitude to the following individuals and organizations for their contributions to Schedule RAMADAN: